Edgewell Personal Care (NYSE:EPC) Releases FY 2022 Earnings Guidance

-Edgewell Personal Care (NYSE:EPC – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+Edgewell Personal Care (NYSE:EPC – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $2.38-$2.66 for the period, compared to the consensus estimate of $2.81.
 The company issued revenue guidance of -.

-A number of brokerages recently commented on EPC.
-Morgan Stanley cut their target price on Edgewell Personal Care from $46.00 to $43.00 and set an equal weight rating for the company in a research note on Thursday, February 10th.
-Barclays cut their target price on Edgewell Personal Care from $34.00 to $29.00 in a research note on Thursday, May 12th.
-StockNews.com began coverage on Edgewell Personal Care in a research note on Thursday, March 31st.
-They issued a hold rating for the company.
-The Goldman Sachs Group cut their target price on Edgewell Personal Care from $57.00 to $53.00 in a research note on Tuesday, March 29th.
-Finally, TheStreet upgraded Edgewell Personal Care from a c+ rating to a b rating in a research note on Tuesday, May 10th.
-Five analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
-Based on data from MarketBeat, the company has a consensus rating of Hold and an average target price of $45.57.
+A number of equities analysts have weighed in on the company.
+Morgan Stanley lowered their price objective on Edgewell Personal Care from $46.00 to $43.00 and set an equal weight rating on the stock in a research note on Thursday, February 10th.
+The Goldman Sachs Group cut their price target on Edgewell Personal Care from $57.00 to $53.00 in a report on Tuesday, March 29th.
+TheStreet upgraded Edgewell Personal Care from a c+ rating to a b rating in a report on Tuesday, May 10th.
+Wells Fargo & Company dropped their price objective on Edgewell Personal Care from $55.00 to $47.00 and set an overweight rating on the stock in a report on Wednesday, February 9th.
+Finally, StockNews.com began coverage on Edgewell Personal Care in a report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Five equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat, Edgewell Personal Care has an average rating of Hold and an average target price of $45.57.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, July 7th.
-Shareholders of record on Thursday, June 2nd will be issued a $0.15 dividend.
-The ex-dividend date of this dividend is Wednesday, June 1st.
-This represents a $0.60 annualized dividend and a yield of 1.63%.
-Edgewell Personal Care’s payout ratio is currently 27.65%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 7th.
+Shareholders of record on Thursday, June 2nd will be given a dividend of $0.15 per share.
+The ex-dividend date is Wednesday, June 1st.
+This represents a $0.60 dividend on an annualized basis and a yield of 1.73%.
+Edgewell Personal Care’s payout ratio is presently 27.65%.

-In other news, insider Eric F. O’toole sold 7,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $37.00, for a total value of $259,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-1.38% of the stock is owned by company insiders.
+In other news, insider Eric F. O’toole sold 7,000 shares of Edgewell Personal Care stock in a transaction dated Tuesday, March 15th.
+The stock was sold at an average price of $37.00, for a total transaction of $259,000.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Company insiders own 1.38% of the company’s stock.

-Several institutional investors have recently bought and sold shares of the company.
-Advisor Group Holdings Inc. increased its position in shares of Edgewell Personal Care by 42.3% during the first quarter.
-Advisor Group Holdings Inc. now owns 1,895 shares of the company’s stock valued at $70,000 after acquiring an additional 563 shares in the last quarter.
-Mariner LLC bought a new stake in shares of Edgewell Personal Care in the 1st quarter worth about $634,000.
-PNC Financial Services Group Inc. increased its holdings in shares of Edgewell Personal Care by 75.3% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 17,861 shares of the company’s stock worth $655,000 after buying an additional 7,673 shares during the last quarter.
-Squarepoint Ops LLC increased its holdings in shares of Edgewell Personal Care by 47.7% in the 4th quarter.
-Squarepoint Ops LLC now owns 20,947 shares of the company’s stock worth $957,000 after buying an additional 6,763 shares during the last quarter.
-Finally, MetLife Investment Management LLC grew its holdings in Edgewell Personal Care by 57.5% during the 1st quarter.
-MetLife Investment Management LLC now owns 29,956 shares of the company’s stock valued at $1,098,000 after purchasing an additional 10,939 shares during the last quarter.
-Institutional investors own 91.06% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Jane Street Group LLC acquired a new stake in Edgewell Personal Care in the 1st quarter worth approximately $229,000.
+State Street Corp increased its stake in Edgewell Personal Care by 7.1% in the first quarter.
+State Street Corp now owns 2,029,304 shares of the company’s stock valued at $74,702,000 after acquiring an additional 135,214 shares during the period.
+Vident Investment Advisory LLC grew its stake in Edgewell Personal Care by 12.7% during the first quarter.
+Vident Investment Advisory LLC now owns 49,928 shares of the company’s stock worth $1,830,000 after buying an additional 5,629 shares during the last quarter.
+Renaissance Technologies LLC grew its stake in Edgewell Personal Care by 64.4% during the first quarter.
+Renaissance Technologies LLC now owns 55,400 shares of the company’s stock worth $2,032,000 after buying an additional 21,700 shares during the last quarter.
+Finally, Charles Schwab Investment Management Inc. grew its stake in Edgewell Personal Care by 1.7% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 680,137 shares of the company’s stock worth $24,941,000 after buying an additional 11,228 shares during the last quarter.
+Hedge funds and other institutional investors own 91.06% of the company’s stock.

 Edgewell Personal Care Company is a manufacturer and marketer of personal care products in the wet shave, sun and skin care, feminine care and infant care categories.
 As of September 30, 2016, the Company had a portfolio of over 25 brands.
 It manages its business in four segments: Wet Shave, Sun and Skin Care, Feminine Care and All Other.